GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Create a compelling store listing

-The better your app's listing in the store, the more users will find and try your app.
-When choosing your app's name, writing its description, and designing its logo, keep in mind Google's [Branding Guidelines][cws-branding].
+The better your extension's listing in the store, the more users will find and try your extension.
+When choosing your extension's name, writing its description, and designing its logo, keep in mind Google's [Branding Guidelines][cws-branding].

 To learn more, see [Creating a great listing page][great-listing-page].